ko5tik/oauth-playground/client-credentials-server/cheatsheet.md

-# Deploying to cuberenetes
+# Deploying to kuberenetes

-as kubernetes tries to pull docker images from public dockerhub ( we do not like to have it ) we have toi push our image to local minikube registry
+as kubernetes tries to pull docker images from public dockerhub ( we do not like to have it ) we have to push our image to local minikube registry

 ````shell